Subset-Constrained Inverse Matroid Optimization: Introduction

-Since matroid rank functions form a subclass of gross substitutes valuations, a natural first step toward understanding the general case is to investigate whether a pricing scheme exists for markets with matroid rank valuations~\cite{berczi2021market}.
-In this setting, the problem can be reduced to the following inverse-type formulation: given $k$ matroids $M_1,\dots,M_k$ over the same ground set, find a weight function $w \in \mathbb{R}^S$ such that, for any maximum $w$-weight basis $B$ of $M_i$, the complement $S \setminus B$ is a basis of the sum of the remaining matroids.
-This problem resembles the setting where optimal bases are required to lie within a specified subset.
+Since matroid rank functions form a subclass of gross substitutes valuations, a natural first step is to investigate whether a pricing scheme exists for markets with matroid rank valuations~\cite{berczi2021market}.
+In this setting, the problem reduces to an inverse-type formulation: given $k$ matroids $M_1,\dots,M_k$ over the same ground set, find a weight function $w\in\mathbb{R}^S$ such that, for any maximum $w$-weight basis $B$ of $M_i$, the complement $S\setminus B$ is a basis of the sum of the remaining matroids.
+This resembles the structural requirements of \textsc{IM-Only}, where one prescribes a family of bases that should be exactly the family of maximum-weight bases.